mbaersch/microsoft-consent-mode-tag/README.md

 ---

 ## Usage
 Install the tag template and add a new *Microsoft UET Consent Mode* tag.
 Pick "default" or "update" as type of push you want to execute and pick either *denied* or *granted* (or use a variable that holds one of those values) for the `ad_storage` setting.
 When fired, the tag pushes the configured setting to the `uetq` queue of the UET tag that then can pick up that setting and add a signal to all outgoing requests.

-Find more information about setting up UET for consent mode [in this help article](https://help.ads.microsoft.com/apex/index/3/en/60119).
+### Wait for Update
+Even if this option is not documented [in this help article about UET consent mode](https://help.ads.microsoft.com/apex/index/3/en/60119), it seems to work just like expected from using Google Consent Mode.

+### Enable TCF
+If you use a TCF v2.0 compatible consent platform on you website and want to instruct UET to respect settings from the TCF v2.0 string, check this option.
+More about this integration and how UET handles purpose settings can be found [in this help article](https://help.ads.microsoft.com/?ocid=#apex/ads/en/60186/2).

 ### Check if it works
 After installing ad configuring, fire this tag and a UET tag (you can use the  Consent Mode tag as set-up tag for the UET using tag sequencing) and watch for a `asc` parameter (either using the network tab of your browser´s developer tools or by inspecting the parameters with the UET Tag Helper extension in Chrome).
 If consent was granted, the value should be *G*, otherwise *D*.
 If you do not find the `asc` parameter, something is wrong.
 Check the order in which tags are fired and make sure, that the *Microsoft UET Consent Mode" tag fires directly before or after the UET tag.